PaulGriz/PaulGriz/README.md

 **Full Stack Developer, Data Scientist, and Accountant**<br/>
-I've been programming for 6 years and worked as an accountant for 3 years.<br/> Currently taking the MIT xPro Full Stack Development course.<br/> Emensily passionate about AI and the future of the web.
+I've been programming for 6 years and worked as an accountant for 3 years.<br/> Emensily passionate about AI and the future of the web.

 * 🌍  I'm based in South Carolina, USA
 * ✉️  You can contact me at [paulgrizdev@gmail.com](mailto:paulgrizdev@gmail.com)
-* 🧠  I'm learning the MERN Stack from the MIT xPro Full Stack Program
+* 🧠  Just completed the MIT xPro Full Stack Development Course.<br/>
 * ⚡  I've made 3D AI Generated Videos with Python: <https://youtu.be/-DoV1y9ZYLA>

 ### Skills